vboyev-MSFT/defender-docs/exposure-management/initiatives-list.md

 ## Enterprise IoT Security

-IoT devices are often connected to endpoints, to one another or to the internet, which means they're potential targets for cyberattacks.
+IoT devices are often connected to endpoints, to one another or to the internet, which means they're potential targets for cyber attacks.
 It's imperative for businesses to monitor the security of their IoT devices, including their spread, configuration, connectivity, exposure, and behavior.
 This initiative provides overall visibility into the risk introduced by IoT devices in the enterprise and the resilience the organization has to mitigate it.

 ## External Attack Surface Protection